wiredhut/estaty/docs/services/greendex.md

 We use your Personal Information only for providing and improving the service.
 By using the service, you agree to the collection and use of information in accordance with this policy.

-### Information Collection And Use

-While using our service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.
-Personally identifiable information may include, but is not limited to your name ("Personal Information").

 ### Log Data

 Like many services operators, we collect information that your browser (or third party